pandr/unity-debug-overlay/README.md

     DebugOverlay.DrawGraph(1, 1, 9, 1.5f, fpsHistory, Time.frameCount % fpsHistory.Length, Color.green);
 ```

-Even though it involves string formatting, not garbage will be generated.
+Even though it looks like regular string formatting, no garbage will be generated.

 ## Console
 The console is useful for checking logs / output while ingame and also for easily registrering commands